tinkerbell/smee/README.md

 1. **DHCP disabled**
    To enable this mode set `-dhcp-enabled=false`.
    Smee will not respond to DHCP requests from clients.
 This is useful when the network has an existing DHCP server that will provide both IP and next boot info and Smee's TFTP and HTTP functionality will be used.
 The IP address in the Hardware record must be the same as the IP address of the client requesting the `auto.ipxe` script.
 See this [doc](docs/DHCP.md) for more details.
+In most situations`--dhcp-http-ipxe-script-prepend-mac=false` should also be set when in this mode.

 ### Interoperability with other DHCP servers